 I’ve been testing and am excited about the possibilities.
 In this post, I’ll take you on a tour of what’s changed and how you can benefit.

-When you create a new campaign, you now have the option of selecting the “Video Views” objective.
+When you create a new The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., you now have the option of selecting the “Video Views” objective.
 This is available within both Power Editor…

 …and the ad create tool…